 Have you checked the word count?

-Especially helpful are exercises that are focussed on a theme or topic as these provide word retention practice so you can be confident to read, write, speak and listen successfully.
+Especially helpful are exercises that are focused on a theme or topic as these provide word retention practice so you can be confident to read, write, speak and listen successfully.

 In this part, you talk about two photos on your own which you have to compare for about 1 minute.
 After you have finished, your partner will be asked a short question about your photo.
 When your partner has spoken about their photos for about 1 minute, you will be asked a question about their photos.